gmatharu/NeuroMatch-2022/content/pre_course/Neuro_Video_Series/Intro/index.md

 - Synapse:
     - is a chemical connection
     - is more abundant than the electrical one
-- **NeuroTransmitters** define excitatory or inhibatory neuron
+- **NeuroTransmitters** define excitatory or inhibitory neuron
 - **Dale's Dogma**: Neurons can be either Ext/Inh

-### Network of Neurons:
+### Network of Neurons
 - NeoCortex
-    - layered architechture:6 layers
+    - layered architecture:6 layers
     - Vertically layers are not connected in order
     - Horizontally, the neurons connections are distance based and over long distance they make "patchy: in small areas" connections
  - Between regions connectivity chart which shows that the connections have some structure to them.
- - Brain complexity arises from the strength and number of the connections, these connections strengh can change
+ - Brain complexity arises from the strength and number of the connections, these connections strength can change
- - Brain can be though of as a Net of Net, Local regions make a net which connects to other nets giving rise to function
+ - Brain can be thought of as a Net of Net, Local regions make a net which connects to other nets giving rise to function
  - **Question: Can a neuron connect to new neurons or does the connections remain static i.e only their strength changes?**

 ### Brain Function